colbyford/dolly-on-azure-functions/README.md

 ```

 That's it!
 Once the Function app is deployed, you can locate the URL and App key from the service's screen in the Azure Portal.

+Please read the accompanying [blog post](https://colbyford.medium.com/deploying-databricks-dolly-on-azure-functions-fac718842d64) for more context into the use of this Docker image.